metalbear-co/metalbear.co/content/en/blog/kubecon-2024-takeaways-what-we-learned-without-getting-our-heads-spun/index.md

 ## Closing Thoughts

 To wrap things up: our first KubeCon was a blast.
 We had a chance to present the unique technical details of the implementation of mirrord, geek out about it with a great crowd, and meet our community face to face.
-We’re already waiting for KubeCon NA (at Salt Lake City, cloud-native capital of the western frontier!), and we might even do a booth this time.
+We’re already waiting for KubeCon North America (at Salt Lake City, cloud-native capital of the western frontier!), and we might even do a booth this time.
 Looking forward to seeing everyone there!